splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 * via the Web UI of your Splynx server in `Config → Integrations → Add-ons`
 ![Install add-on](Selection_f3f25.png)

-After the installation process has completed, the QuickBooks addon will be available in `Config → Integration (section)`:
+After the installation process has completed, click on `Finance` item on the sidebar of Splynx and in the drop-down menu click on `QuickBooks Accounting`.

 ![Entry point 1](1.png)